 We are a chapter of the National Audubon Society.
 We have a large territory, all of Texas west of the Pecos River (the "Trans-Pecos").
 Our members are found throughout the Trans-Pecos, but most live in the region's largest city, El Paso.
-Birds, birding, wildlife, the environment, and our community are the concerns of the El Paso/Trans-Pecos Audubon Society.
-Consider joining us now!
+Birds, birding, wildlife, he environment, and our community are the concerns of the El Paso/Trans-Pecos Audubon Society.
+Please consider joining now!

 Notes from the Field

 Phoenix, AZ., February 13-16, 2015.
 We had a good group of 16 people and 89 species of birds!
 We had great weather for the trip.

 Saturday morning we started off with a visit to Boyce Thompson Arboretum.
 We were lucky to have a guide (Barbara Buck), who did a fabulous job for us.
 We

 had a Blue-Gray Gnatcatcher, good looks at Anna's Hummingbirds at feeders, Northern Cardinals, and a Hooded Merganser in the pond.
 Fay and Kathy Millett

 brought sandwiches from Sack's in Tempe and we had a nice picnic under the trees.
 After lunch, we went to Fountain Hills Lake where there's a 500 foot

 tall water fountain.
 We saw five pair of Hooded Mergansers, who were performing synchronized swimming and diving - it was a fun show to watch!
 We also saw lots